Labirinto della Masone

-Labirinto Della Masone (Mason Labyrinth), built by Franco Maria Ricci (1937–2020) after an idea of his friend the Argentine writer Jorge Luis Borges, was at one time the largest maze in the world.
-Following Ricci's death, the puzzle of about eight hectares has remained a tourist attraction in the town of Fontanellato near Parma, Italy.
-It is adjoined by an arts complex including a museum displaying Maria Ricci's eccentric art collection and typeface holdings especially those of Giambattista Bodoni and another art gallery exhibiting Maria Ricci's work as a graphic designer.
-The labyrinth itself is made entirely of bamboo.
+Labirinto della Masone (Mason Labyrinth), is a maze in the town of Fontanellato near Parma, Italy.
+It was built by art publisher, designer and editor Franco Maria Ricci (1937–2020) on the suggestion of the Argentine writer Jorge Luis Borges, who was one of Ricci's closest friends.
+Entirely made of bamboo, the time of its realization, the maze was the largest in the world.
+Following Ricci's death, the about eight hectares maze is to these days a local tourist attraction.
+It is adjoined by an arts complex including a museum displaying Ricci's art collection and typeface holdings (especially those of Giambattista Bodoni) and another art gallery exhibiting Ricci's work as a graphic designer.

-The site is also a cultural park that has spaces housing Maria Ricci's art collection, the publishing house he began, temporary exhibition halls, conference facilities, concert venues, a restaurant, and a café.
+The site also houses the archive of Ricci's publishing house, temporary exhibition halls, conference facilities, concert venues, a restaurant and a café.

-The museum is part of the Association of Castles of the Duchy of Parma, Piacenza, and Pontremoli.
+The museum is part of the Association of Castles of the Dukes of Parma, Piacenza, and Pontremoli.

-Though the labyrinth lost the title of the largest in the world in 2018 to the Yancheng Dafeng Dream Maze in Yancheng, Jiangsu, PRC, it is still the biggest bamboo labyrinth.
+Though the labyrinth lost the title of the largest in the world in 2018 to the Yancheng Dafeng Dream Maze in Yancheng, Jiangsu, PRC, it is still considered the biggest labyrinth made of bamboo plants.